-We hope to travel to Oklahoma again next winter and will be looking for more sites along the way.
+We traveled to Oklahoma last winter.
 We found several wonderful locations on our trip this past year and look forward to more in the future.
 Our favorite this summer was Misty Acres Alpaca farm in Sidney, ME.

 We live in the St. John Valley, in the Northeastern most corner of the contiguous United States, in Madawaska.
 Home to many historical sites, celebrating the Acadian history, lumber, Maple syrup, paper mill, fishing, hunting, hiking, ATV trails, winter sports, architectural sites, genealogy research centers and much more.
 Always something to see and do.